-The solution offer from AWM will see the Council deliver its waste to two sites, the primary site, and the one which will accept the vast majority of our waste is located at Valley Farm Road in south Leeds.
+The solution offer from AWM will see the Council deliver its waste to two sites, the primary site, and the one which will accept the vast majority of our waste (including all kerbside residual waste) is located at Valley Farm Road in south Leeds.
 The secondary site is located at Canal Road, Bradford.
-This site will not accept any kerbside residual waste from the Council save for a contingency need.
+This site will receive some trade waste, street cleansing waste, and Household Waste Recycling Centre residues, but will not accept any kerbside residual waste from the Council save for a contingency need.
 The main contingency site is located at Gelderd Road Leeds.

 The waste reception sites will process the waste to capture recyclates and prepare the waste as a fuel (known as Refuse Derived Fuel - RDF) for onward shipment to energy recovery.
 From September 2019 the energy recovery site will be the newly opened FM2 facility operated by the energy company SSE at their Ferrybridge site close to the A1/M62 junction (SSE are AWMs main sub-contractor).
-Prior to this arrangement, to cover the first 2 years of the contract will see the RDF exported to energy recovery facilities in Europe.
+Prior to this arrangement, to cover the first 18 months of the contract will see the RDF exported to energy recovery facilities in Europe.
 All these facilities will generate power from the waste, with less than 10% going to landfill.